You have no items in your shopping cart.

 •Keyed Alike: If you buy more than one lock, they can all work with the same key.

-•Keyed Different: Each lock will have it's own key that will not fit the others.
+•Keyed Different: Each lock will have its own key that will not fit the others.

 •Double cylinder: is controlled by a key on both the outside and inside.
-Normally used where you have glass next to the lock, as it can be broken and unlock if a turn knob was there.
+Normally used where you have a glass next to the lock, as it can be broken and unlock if a turn knob was there.